davidawad/davidawad.github.io/src/content/blog/Small-Distances-Don't-Mean-Anything.md

 tags:
   - docs
 ogImage: ""
-description: ""
+description: "and the weird implications observation can have on our intuition."
 ---

-<meta http-equiv="Content-Type" content="text/html; charset=utf-8"><title>Small distances don’t mean anything</title><meta name="description" content="and the weird implications observation can have on our intuition.">

 **Newton** once famously said something that came to be known as his “flaming laser sword.”
 It came from a shared scientific belief that if something couldn’t be measured, it was useless to debate the nature of that thing.